codecircuit/minstructor/doc/README.md

 $ gem install progressbar
 $ gem install test-unit # to run the tests
 $ gem install rake # to run the tests and build the manual pages
+$ gem install fileutils # in order to handle mkdir_p
 ```

 If your shell does not find the RubyGems, it might be helpful to add